Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 Retrieves a conversation object matching the User ID and Type provided if available.

-Conversations are made availble using the [conversation.fetch][81] or [conversation.create][82] Messaging APIs.
+Conversations are made available using the [conversation.fetch][81] or [conversation.create][82] Messaging APIs.

 #### Parameters